 The adoration of Mary is nothing new in Catholic circles.
 Many stories circulate with regard to her.
 One such story was reported on in the Nottinghamshire Guardian of September 9, 1864.
 In this article it was said that a soldier had appeared before the police court in Madrid, Spain.
 He had been charged with having stolen a gold cup, a gold cup of great value.
 Exacerbating this crime was the fact that this cup had been placed as a votive offering on one of the numerous altars dedicated to Mary in the city of Madrid.

 Hat in his hand, the soldier was his own defense lawyer.
-“My family and I were in great need,” he explained to the judge in the police court, “and our straits were so dire that I went to church to pray.”
+His family was in great need, he explained to the judge in the police court, and their straits so dire that he went to church to pray.

 Not satisfied with Jesus alone

 On average, it takes fifteen to twenty minutes to pray the rosary.
 You keep track of the various prayers by using the rosary beads.
 Pope Francis is on record as saying that the Christian who does not feel that the Virgin Mary is his or her mother, is an orphan.
 The archives of the Vatican Radio tells the story that the pope met with a couple during the seventies, a young couple with small children who spoke quite beautifully of their faith in Jesus.